Note: Flatiron School no longer offers the iOS Developer Program.

 CNN Money calls mobile app developer the “best job of 2017.”
 Want to learn how to become one?
-Explore Flatiron's NYC iOS Developer Program at the link below and take a look at Senior iOS instructor Jim Campagno's six essential steps for learning Swift, Apple’s new iOS programming language.
+Take a look at Senior iOS instructor Jim Campagno's six essential steps for learning Swift, Apple’s new iOS programming language.

 If you're interested in learning how to make iOS apps (along with Swift 3) then I suggest you keep reading and follow through with the plan I have set out.
 It’s proven, tested and has gotten many people jobs in the iOS community.

 1. Find one resource that serves as your “go-to.”

 There’s an incredible amount of resources available online that will help you learn Swift & iOS.
 You need to do your research, find what suits you best and pick one.
 Don’t get bogged down by the process.
 I really think the free iOS/Swift Course we offer is the best place to get started.
 We have over 100 labs and readings along with a community of people who are already going through the course.
 You will be coding a lot!

 Example of a lab: https://github.com/learn-co-curriculum/swift-dictionaryMethods-lab

 Whether it be with a friend, or a community you find in a course online.
 You need someone (or something) to keep you on your toes.
 Being able to pair with someone else or bounce ideas/questions off of a community of people is crucial in making sure you become a strong developer.
 Frodo would have never solved that silly ring problem if it wasn’t for his friends.